chenyueg/chenyueg.github.io/_pages/about.md

 - Interpretability of NLP models and features
 - Hybrid (neural and symbolic) methods for NLP
 - Emotion recognition and sentiment analysis
-- NLU and Intent analysis for dialogue systems
+- NLU and intent analysis for dialogue systems

 ## News